apache/cordova-docs/docs/en/edge/guide/overview/index.md

 various device features the way native apps do, it must also reference a `cordova.js` file, which provides API bindings.
 <!-- XREF
-(See the API Reference for an overview, and the API and Configuration Guide for examples of how to use them.)
+(See the API Reference for an overview, and the Application Development Guide for examples of how to use them.)
 XREF -->

 The Cordova-enabled WebView may provide the application with its